impress/impress.js/GettingStarted.md

 Now, if you reload the presentation, you start to see a \*slight\* problem.
 All your text is stacked...
 How do we work around that?

 Obviously, impress.js has an answer to it.
-You can add the following additional attributes to your div, to make it work:
+You can add the following additional attributes to your div to make it work:

 Attribute       | Explanation
 ----------------|------------